 - why does throwing up help migraines

-- why does vomiting how to make migraine go away
+- why does vomiting help a migraine

-- headache goes away after vomiting
+- headache better after vomiting

 - why do i throw up when i get a head a

 - does mugraine go away after vomit